TriKro/rsb-content/part4-evaluative_market_experiment/sales-pitch-smoke-test.md

 3. Establish rapport and trust.
    * Show warm interest.
    * Don't be needy.
-   * Do your homework and check out the prospect on social media before meeting them \(LinkedIn, Facebook, etc\).
+   * Do your homework and check out the prospect on social media before meeting them \(LinkedIn, Facebook, etc.\).
 4. Ask well thought-out and observant questions.
 Match the customer's motivations with product attributes.
 5. If/when appropriate, pitch the product.
 6. After the pitch, expect objections and be ready to handle them.
    * This is where you will learn the most about how your prospect perceives your offer and your product.
-   * Listen closely and give the prospect a chance to explain what's bothering them.
+   * Listen closely, and give the prospect a chance to explain what's bothering them.
-   * If appropriate repeat the concern back to the prospect to make sure that you understand what they're saying.
+   * If appropriate, repeat the concern back to the prospect to make sure that you understand what they're saying.
-   * Explore the underlying reasons
+   * Explore the underlying reasons.
 7. Close the sale
    * "Does this sound like something you want?"
    * "So do you want to pay now or pay next Tuesday?"